hiscjo01/python-azure-naming/README.md

 This repository has four primary areas and their methods of use are described by the following:
 * **README.md** - The readme is the human readable documentation on the naming conventions, approved values, and variable names that developers will reference when creating inputs for modules and code.
-* **custom.yaml & custom.json** - Data in yaml and json format to be sourced by applications to get a list of RBA variable names, conventions, scope and approved values.
+* **custom.yaml & custom.json** - Data in yaml and json format to be RESTful sourced by applications to get a list of RBA variable names, conventions, scope and approved values.
 The readme is generated automatically from this data.
 * **entity.yaml & entity.json** - Data in yaml and json format to be sourced by applications to get a list of Azure resources, conventions, scope and approved naming conventions.
 The readme is generated automatically from this data.
 * **run.py** - A python script that scrapes the latest data from Microsoft and adds any new values to the other data files.
-It also generates this README doc from the custom and entity yaml.
+It also generates this README doc from the custom and entity yaml and produces the json output files.
 # How to Update